Data Security Overview

 Why Data Security Matters So Much to Us

 Data security is not a feature we added later, it is foundational to why Tag exists.
 The two co-founders bring complementary backgrounds that place privacy, confidentiality, and security at the center of every architectural decision.
 One founder is a clinical psychologist, professionally trained in the ethical, legal, and practical requirements of protecting sensitive mental health information, where confidentiality is not optional and trust is paramount.
-The other founder is a senior technical architect who conducted formal security reviews for financial institutions, where systems are designed under the assumption that threats are constant and mistakes are costly.
-Together, these perspectives shape a platform built to safeguard information with the same seriousness expected in healthcare and banking.
+The other founder is a senior technical architect, who has designed secure government applications and conducted formal security reviews for enterprise clients.
+Together, these perspectives shape a platform built to safeguard information with the same seriousness expected in healthcare and government.

 We are deeply aware of the growing concern around how data is collected, indexed, and reused, particularly in an AI landscape increasingly dominated by a small number of powerful vendors.
 Your information should not become fuel for marketing models, secondary monetization, or opaque future uses.
 Tag is deliberately designed so that your data remains yours.
 There is zero data retention on Tag servers; data storage is controlled by you.
 We do not train models on your prompts or documents.
 All data is encrypted, and the system is structured to minimize exposure at every stage of processing.